johnmarco123/drawing_app/development.md

 * Fix weird outlining from the fillbucket tool
 * Stuff breaks on resizing... currently i know that the graph breaks but maybe more does as well
-* button for ellipse tool needs to be clicked twice at the beginning for some reason